Ease Of Use

 - Identifying weak adjectives and providing better options

 Grammarly tracks these weaknesses to help formulate a report for improvement over time.
 You might find you constantly end sentences in prepositions.
-Or, you might learn new rules of grammar that you have unwittingly been breaking for some time.
+Or, you might learn new grammar rules that you have unwittingly been breaking for some time.

 Overall, Grammarly is especially suited for people looking to become stronger writers and who might fall into the following categories: